mjbradvica/personal-website-articles/2022/encapsulating-your-domain-with-dapper.md

 > Note: The ZonedDateTime type comes from the NodaTime library.

-Dapper requires us to choose between POCO's and a rich domain.
-However we can use an alternative that allows us to utilize Dapper but keep the rich and encapsulated domain that we desire.
-It just requires us to have Dapper return a simple POCO which represents a one-to-one relationship with our database tables that will will map to a domain object.
+Dapper requires us to choose between POCOs and a rich domain.
+However, we can use an alternative that allows us to utilize Dapper while keeping the rich and encapsulated domain that we desire.
+It just requires us to have Dapper return a simple POCO, which represents a one-to-one relationship with our database tables that will map to a domain object.

-We will now express our Dapper object as a regular POCO:
+We now express our Dapper object as a regular POCO:

 ```csharp
 public class CustomerRecord